SimonOkello/djangorest/README.md

 # djangorest
-This is the Oficial Django RestFramework Tutorial
+This is the Official Django RestFramework Tutorial